 Stretching is essential to improving your health, muscle tone and most importantly, flexibility.
 However, flexibility is often overlooked and generally not the main focus of workouts and fitness programmes.

-There are several different types of stretching, static, dynamic, ballistic and proprioceptive neuromuscular facilitation (PNF stretching).
+There are several different types of stretching, static, dynamic, ballistic and proprioceptive neuromuscular facilitation (PNF).
 In this blog post, we’re going to focus on static stretching vs. dynamic stretching.
 A subject open to much debate.
 For more information on PNF stretching check out our recent post, What is PNF stretching and how should you use it?

 What is static stretching?

 Static stretching is probably the most common type of stretching.
 With static stretching, you stretch a muscle or group of muscles by holding the stretch for a period of time.
 The stretch is usually held for 15-60 seconds.
 This is then repeated 2–4 times.